 - You need to identify which disk is new.
 So SSH to your Proxmox server before adding the disk and run the command

-so if you know the model, you can probably identify it easier.
+fdisk -lorlsblk.
+I preferlsblkdue to the layout but if you’re new to Linux, use both.
+You can see the disk properties withfdisk -lso if you know the model, you can probably identify it easier.
 If you are re-using a disk, it may have partitions on it.
 Linux may not see those partitions. - Use

-and press the return key.
+nand press the return key.
 This creates a new partition. - Type

-for partition and press return. - Type
+pfor partition and press return. - Type

-for partition number 1 and press return. - For first sector, accept the default by pressing return.
+1for partition number 1 and press return. - For first sector, accept the default by pressing return.

 - For last sector, accept the default by pressing return.